:focal(850x844:851x845):quality(75))

 Tiger cubs born

-Hooray!!!
-On June 15, four Amur tiger cubs were born at AquaZoo.
-It is the first time AquaZoo has welcomed young tiger cubs.
-So far both cubs and mother are doing very well.
+Hooray!
+On June 15, 2023, four Amur tiger cubs were born at AquaZoo.
+This is the first time AquaZoo has welcomed young tiger cubs.
+So far, both cubs and mother are doing super well.
 Will you come for a maternity visit soon?

 Endangered species